JamesPiggott/Ultimate-Guide-To-Advanced-Hacking/hacking_books/ultimate_guide_to_advanced_hacking/chapter_6_reconnaissance/1_Reconnaissance/README.md

 ### Whois

 Whois is more old-school, you can in fact just run it from your Terminal.
 Whois comes packaged with Kali, if your are using Ubuntu you will have to use your favorite package manager to install it.
-Afterwards usage is easy, just type in whois with your target url.
+Afterward usage is easy, just type in whois with your target url.

 ```